 2017 was a wild ride, and 2018 doesn’t seem inclined to put on the brakes.
 Who could have guessed last year that Matt Lauer would go from Today to yesterday—felled, along with Harvey Weinstein, Al Franken, Bill O’Reilly, and so many others, by the open discussion of their creepy “open secrets”?
 That FBI Director James Comey would be fired?
-That Facebook would find Russian influence operations had reached more than 126 million Americans?
+That Facebook would find Russian-influence operations had reached more than 126 million Americans?
 That ISIS would lose Raqqa and attack Barcelona?
-That a Nobel peace prize-winner in Burma would allow ethnic cleansing within her borders?
+That a Nobel Peace Prize winner in Burma would allow ethnic cleansing within her borders?
 That a Congress with a 19 percent approval rating would pass a tax bill with 25 percent approval under a president with just 32 percent approval?
-That a Democrat would be elected senator from Alabama?
+That a Democrat would be elected senator in Alabama?
 Or that a Republican accused of molesting children would nearly win that seat?

 Predicting is one tough business.
 Intelligence analysts work on it every day, trying to assess the future before it unfolds.
 The rest of us get a small taste of this dicey world every New Year’s Eve, when we resolve to do things differently next year.
 But just a week into the new year, you can already hear the sound of resolutions shattering all over the country.